ptdeboer/piter.nl-sec/web/web.t7-jwtldap/doc/API.md

     curl -X GET -H "${TOKEN_HEADER}" http://localhost:9001/user/ldap/roles ; echo

-Note that local 'admin' example doesn't have roles nor ldap memberships.
+Note that local 'admin' example doesn't have roles nor ldap memberships as the authorities are set in the properties file.

 User db
 ---